At the Drive-In: 2000–2001: Relationship of Command

-Breakup (2001)
+2001-2009: Break-up and other projects

-On November 12, 2000, At the Drive-In was involved in a motor vehicle accident when their touring van skidded out of control on ice and flipped onto its roof.
-Though the accident left the band shaken, none of the members sustained serious injury – Hajjar and Bixler-Zavala were taken to the hospital for minor injuries and released.
-In January 2001, At the Drive-In traveled to Australia for the Big Day Out music festival.
-While performing in Sydney, they left partway through their set after telling the attendance to calm down and observe the safety rules against moshing.
-After the refusal of the crowd, frontman Cedric Bixler-Zavala told them "You're a robot, you're a sheep!" and bleated at them several times before the band left the stage after performing only three songs.
+On November 12, 2000, the band's touring van skidded out of control on ice and flipped onto its roof.
+Though the accident left the band shaken, none of the members sustained serious injury; Hajjar and Bixler-Zavala were taken to the hospital for minor injuries but released soon after.
+In January 2001, At the Drive-In traveled to Australia for the Big Day Out festival.
+While performing at the festival in Sydney, they told the audience to calm down and observe the safety rules against moshing; when the audience did not cease moshing, Bixler-Zavala told them, "You're a robot, you're a sheep!" and bleated at them several times before the band left the stage after only three songs.
 "I think it's a very, very sad day when the only way you can express yourself is through slam-dancing", he proclaimed.
-The following month, At the Drive-In cancelled the last five dates of its European tour, citing "complete mental and physical exhaustion" of the members.
+The following month, At the Drive-In cancelled the last five dates of its European tour, citing the "complete mental and physical exhaustion" of the members.

-In March 2001—less than a month away from a United States tour set to begin on April 14—at the peak of their popularity and following a world tour, At the Drive-In broke up, initially referring to the split as an "indefinite hiatus".
-The band played their last show at Groningen's Vera venue on February 21, 2001.
-A combination of excessive hype, relentless touring, artistic differences, and Rodríguez-López and Bixler-Zavala's drug habits contributed to the demise of the band.
-Commenting on the hiatus, guitarist Rodríguez-López said: "After a non-stop six-year cycle of record/tour/record/tour, we are going on an indefinite hiatus.
+In March 2001, less than a month away from a United States tour set to begin on April 14, At the Drive-In announced an indefinite hiatus at the height of their popularity thus far.
+The band had played their final show of the preceding world tour on February 21, 2001, in Groningen, the Netherlands.
+Rodríguez-López said: "After a non-stop six-year cycle of record/tour/record/tour, we are going on an indefinite hiatus.
 We need time to rest up and re-evaluate, just to be human beings again and to decide when we feel like playing music again."

-Cedric Bixler-Zavala took responsibility for the breakup, saying repeatedly in interviews that he felt almost as if At the Drive-In was holding him back and that he did not want his music to be confined to punk or hardcore — that it should encompass many genres and be even more progressive, alternative, and "against-the-grain."
-Bixler-Zavala and Rodríguez-López had stated that they wanted their next album to sound like Pink Floyd's The Piper at the Gates of Dawn, while the other members were intent on progressing in a more alternative rock direction.
+However, in 2002 Hajjar stated that the band had split for good, with the idea of this being a temporary hiatus "just press crap".